Pointer (computer programming): PL/I

 Pointer arithmetic is not explicitly part of the PL/I standard, but the UNSPEC builtin function and pseudo-variable allow pointer arithmetic and many compilers allow expressions of the form ptr = ptr±expression.
 IBM PL/I also has the builtin function PTRADD to perform the arithmetic.
 Pointer arithmetic is always performed in bytes.

 IBM Enterprise PL/I compilers have a new form of typed pointer called a HANDLE.
+Handles are essentially typed pointers.

 D

 The D programming language is a derivative of C and C++ which fully supports C pointers and C typecasting.
 It supports pointer arithmetic, and also has pointer slices.
 A pointer in D can decay to void* implicitly.

 In D, it is possible to use ref for a reference, which automatically dereferences, disallows pointer arithmetic, and does not allow escaping a function (i.e. through return).

 A pointer slice can be seen as a pointer with a length.